 - Move to another postcode to get a better deal on insurance

-There’s no catch.
-All you do is sign up with your email address and your postcode and then check back on the site every day to see if your postcode has won.
+All you do is sign up with your email address and postcode. then check back on the site every day to see if your postcode has won.
+So be sure to check every day!

-There’s no catch because the way the website works is that as more and more people check the site every day, that increases their traffic, which increases the amount of money they can make from advertisers.
+There’s no catch either.
+The website works by having people check the site every day so it increases the traffic.
+This in turn increases the amount of money they can make from advertisers.

-Not only that, but the site has lots of other ways you can make money just by watching videos or clicking on stuff.
-Easy!
+Not only that, but the site has lots of other ways you can make money just by watching videos or clicking on links.!

 - performing at weddings